search icon

 When you start getting letters from the IRS, your mind can easily go into a tailspin.
 Can you get arrested?
 Can they take your car?
 Can the IRS take your home?
 Can they close your business?

 The IRS has a lengthy collections process that starts as soon as you file taxes.
+In an ideal world, you pay right away when you file.
+But if you don’t, things get prickly.
 Over a period of months, you’ll get letters from the IRS.
 Unless some kind of action is taken on your part, these letters will get progressively worse.

 The IRS has a right to seize your assets.
 They can place a federal tax lien on your property.
-Your property could be a boat, car, or your home.
+This property could include a boat, car, or even your home.
 With a lien, the IRS is claiming a right to that property and will notify your creditors of that right.

 They can also place a levy on your assets.
 This is a bit broader because your assets can include property and income.
 They can also place a bank levy on your bank accounts and retirement income.
 With a levy, they’re saying that they’re going to seize your property.